DarkMatter Group

 DarkMatter Group is a computer security company founded in the United Arab Emirates (UAE) in 2014 or 2015.
-The company describes itself as a purely defensive company.
+The company has described itself as a purely defensive company; however, in 2016, it became a contractor for Project Raven.
+It has employed former U.S. intelligence operatives.

 Company history

-DarkMatter was founded in either 2014 or 2015 by Faisal al-Bannai, the founder of mobile phone vendor Axiom Telecom and the son of a major general in the Dubai Police Force.
-Around 2014, Zeline 1, a wholly owned subsidiary of DarkMatter, became active in Finland.
+DarkMatter was founded in either 2014 or 2015 by Emirati business man Faisal al-Bannai, the founder of mobile phone vendor Axiom Telecom and the son of a major general in the Dubai Police Force.
+Zeline 1, a wholly owned subsidiary of DarkMatter, became active in Finland around 2014.

 DarkMatter's public launch came in 2015, at the 2nd Annual Arab Future Cities Summit.
 At this time, the company advertised capabilities including network security and bug sweeping, and promised to create a new, "secure" mobile phone handset.
 It promoted itself as a "digital defense and intelligence service" for the UAE.

 In 2016, DarkMatter replaced CyberPoint as a contractor for Project Raven.
-Also in 2016, DarkMatter sought smartphone development expertise in Oulu, Finland.
-DarkMatter recruited several Finnish engineers.
+Also in 2016, DarkMatter sought smartphone development expertise in Oulu, Finland, recruiting several Finnish engineers.

 By early 2018, DarkMatter's turnover was hundreds of millions of U.S. dollars.
-Eighty per cent of its work was for the UAE government and related organizations, including the NESA.
+Eighty percent of its work was for the UAE government and related organizations, including the NESA.
 It had developed a smartphone model called Katim, Arabic for "silence".
 DarkMatter was an official provider for the Expo 2020, but has since been dropped in favour of a different company.

-In 2021, DarkMatter's cyber activities have already been transferred to Digital14 that now distributes the secure communications system 'Katim'.
+In 2021, DarkMatter's cyber activities had already been transferred to Digital14, which has been distributing the secure communications system 'Katim'.

-A leaked document of 507-pages included emails between the cybersecurity firm Corellium staff and UAE’s DarkMatter employees.
-It revealed that the security firm offered or sold its tools to DarkMatter and the NSO Group in Israel.
-According to Corellium, the two companies had access to “a limited time/limited functionality trial version of Corellium’s software”.
-However, email revealed that a DarkMatter was “very impressed” and was “interested in purchasing it”.
-The Emirati firm even asked Corellium for a quote.

 Recruitment practices

-In addition to recruiting via conventional routes such as personal referrals and stalls at trade shows (e.g. Black Hat), DarkMatter headhunts staff from the U.S. National Security Agency and has "poached" competitors' staff after they were contracted to the UAE government, as happened with some CyberPoint employees.
+In addition to recruiting via conventional routes such as personal referrals and stalls at trade shows (e.g. Black Hat), DarkMatter headhunted staff from the U.S. National Security Agency and "poached" competitors' staff after they were contracted to the UAE government, as happened with some CyberPoint employees.

-The company has reportedly hired graduates of the Israel Defense Force technology units and is paying them up to $1 million annually.
+The company reportedly hired graduates of the Israel Defense Force technology units and paid them up to US$1 million annually.

 Simone Maragitelli, an Italian security researcher, blogged about DarkMatter's vague and dubious recruiting practices as a warning to others.
 He claimed that any questions or objections to the company's practices would result in being told that "things had been blown out of proportion" and that information about the job opening was extremely vague despite asking questions.